 4. Bar Harbor and Acadia National Park, Maine

-Head to the very tip of Northern Maine for great views, great seafood, and some great summer weather.
+Head to the very tip of Northern Maine for spectacular scenery, fresh seafood, and warm-but-not-too-warm summer weather.
 There’s plenty to do on and around the water in Bar Harbor, Maine—sea kayaking is a particular favorite here—and when you tire of the ocean, head to Northern Maine’s mighty peaks for some crisp alpine air (not to mention epic sunrises for the early birds).

 AUTUMNAL BLISS: 10 Best New England Towns for Fall Family Getaways